menu

 System.String

-The CSS class name(s).
+A space-separated string of CSS class names.
 The default value is string.Empty.

 Remarks

-Use this property to apply custom styles to the component.
-Multiple class names can be specified, separated by spaces.
+Use this property to apply custom styling to the component.
+Multiple classes can be specified by separating them with spaces.
+The classes are applied to the root element of the component.

 Examples